-- If you do get badly sunburned, you can take an anti inflammatory, this will help with the pain and also make it go away faster.
+- If you do get badly sunburned, you can take an anti inflammatory such as Advil or Tylenol.
+This will help with the pain and also make it go away faster.
 My mom always gave us a vinegar bath and that seemed to help. lots of hotels have Aloe Vera growing around, so ask them for it.
 It is called Salvia here.

 - Please follow this advice, and drink more water than normal to be sure you have a fun vacation.